virajbhutada/All-In-One-PowerBI-Projects/README.md

 # HR-Analytics-PowerBI-Dashboard

+## Author
+- **Author: Viraj N Bhutada**

 ## Overview
 Welcome to the HR Analytics PowerBI Dashboard project!
 This dashboard is designed to provide insightful visualizations and analysis of the HR dataset.
-The dataset includes information about employees, their demographics, job-related details, and attrition status.
+The dataset includes information about employees, their demographics, job-related details, and attrition status through interactive charts and graphs.

-## Author
-- **Author: Viraj N Bhutada**

-## Dataset
+## About Power BI
-The dataset comprises the following columns:
+This dashboard is powered by [Power BI](https://powerbi.microsoft.com/), a robust business analytics tool by Microsoft.
+Power BI enables you to visualize and share insights from your data, and this dashboard leverages its capabilities to create a user-friendly interface for exploring HR analytics.

 ## Dataset Columns
+The dataset comprises various columns providing details about employee information, job specifics, and environmental factors.
+Here's a condensed view of the columns:
 ### Employee Information
 - EmpID
 - Age